Percona-Lab/stormweaver/docs/scripting-architecture.md

 * `scenarios` is intended for specific test scenarios
 * `scripts` is intended for helper functions/classes usable by multiple scenarios

+These directories are added to the search path at two locations:

+* Relative to the executable (which is `bin/stormweaver`, the directories have to be in the same folder as `bin`)
+* Relative to the current working directory

 ## 3rd party libraries

 Additional, several 3rd party lua libraries are also included and are usable by scripts/scenarios.